History of the England cricket team to 1939: Early tours

 The early overseas tours were organised as purely commercial ventures, as indeed were the first Test-playing tours.
 The first such tour was to North America by a team of English professionals, departing England in September 1859.
-The team comprised six players from the All-England Eleven and six from the United All-England Eleven, and was captained by George Parr.
+The team comprised six players from the All England Eleven and six from the United All England Eleven, and was captained by George Parr.
 They played five matches, winning them all.
 There were no first-class fixtures.

 With the outbreak of the American Civil War, attention turned to Australia.
 The inaugural tour of the country took place in 1861–2, and was organised by Messrs Spiers & Pond.
 Led by HH Stephenson, the English team played 12 matches, but none were first-class.

 In 1863–4, the Melbourne Cricket Club organised a tour by an English team under the captaincy of George Parr, which also visited New Zealand.
 The team played 16 matches, but none were first-class.

 There were further tours of North America (taking in both the US and Canada) in late 1868, led by Edgar Willsher, and in late 1872, under R.A.
 Fitzgerald.
-The latter side included W.G.Grace.
+The latter team included W.G.Grace.

 In 1873–4, the Melbourne Cricket Club organised a tour by a team under the captaincy of WG Grace, which played 15 matches, but none were first-class.

 Most of the matches of these early touring teams were played "against odds", that is to say the opposing team was permitted to have more than eleven players (usually twenty-two) in order to make a more even contest.